leo007er1/MascOS/README.md

 ## Compiling

-To compile and run MascOS you need these packages:
+To compile MascOS you need these packages:
  - Nasm

 After installing these packages open a terminal window and clone this repo with:
 ```sh